 Community Services.
 The KidneyMobile is the nation's first mobile screening and education vehicle for kidney disease, diabetes and high blood pressure.
 It travels throughout Illinois, focusing on medically underserved communities to provide comprehensive early detection screenings and education to individuals considered most at risk.
 On average, there are 60 KidneyMobile screenings a year.
-In the lifetime of the program, KidneyMobile has screened just under 58,000 participants.
+In the lifetime of the program, KidneyMobile has screened 60,043 participants.